7th Division (Australia): North Africa and Middle East

 On arrival in the Middle East the division undertook training in Palestine and Egypt before the 18th Brigade was sent to capture an Italian position at Giarabub.
 The main assault was undertaken by the 2/9th Battalion on 21 March, although a company from the 2/10th and machine-gunners from the 2/12th provided support.
 For the loss of 15 killed and 71 wounded, the Australians captured the fortress along with 36 artillery pieces.
 In April, the 18th Brigade moved from Alexandria to Tobruk, where they later played a successful defensive role in the Siege of Tobruk, from May to August 1941.
 In the actions around Tobruk, the division suffered 135 killed, 507 wounded and 29 captured.

-Meanwhile, the rest of the 7th Division formed the backbone of the Allied invasion of Lebanon and Syria; with British, Indian, Free French and Czechoslovakian forces defeating Vichy French land forces in the Middle East in June and July.
+Meanwhile, the rest of the 7th Division formed the backbone of the Allied invasion of Lebanon and Syria; with British, Indian, Free French and Czechoslovak forces defeating Vichy French land forces in the Middle East in June and July.
 Starting on 8 June, the division advanced along two main axes: the 21st Brigade moving along the coast road from Tyre, crossing the Litani and moving towards Sidon, while the 25th Brigade advanced 31 mi to the east from Metula towards Merdajayoun and Jezzine.
 Both brigades advanced in two columns.
 The initial phase of the attack came to an end on 15 June when the Vichy French launched a counterattack, striking at Merdjayoun and recapturing it and Fort Khiam.
 On 21 June, the 2/25th Battalion entered Damascus and Fort Khiam and its adjacent village, were re-occupied by the Australians.
 By 30 June the Australians had recaptured the initiative and the 7th Division handed over the central sector to the British.
 Following this, the division concentrated around Jezzine before advancing towards Damour.
 Once this was captured, the division continued on towards Beirut, which fell on 12 July.

 In mid-July an armistice came into effect and the division was employed on garrison duties along the coastal zone, headquartered in Tripoli.
 The 18th Brigade rejoined the division in September, taking up defensive positions around Aleppo, to defend against a possible invasion by German forces through Turkey.

 During the campaign, two 7th Division personnel earned the Victoria Cross.
 Lieutenant Arthur Roden Cutler, of the 2/5th Field Regiment, received the decoration for his exploits in June at Merdjayoun and in early July in the Damour area where he was seriously wounded.
 Corporal Jim Gordon, of the 2/31st Battalion, was the second recipient of the campaign.
 The division's casualties in Syria and Lebanon included 305 killed, 796 wounded and 90 captured.